 Even then, autofill with SplashID is not a seamless process.
 SplashID will not recognize your account and autofill your information when you arrive at a login page.
 Instead, you must navigate to the browser extension, find your account, and click on the “login” button, as pictured above.

-While I much prefer password managers to autofill my login information upon entering a recognized site, this function isn’t bad.
+While I much prefer password managers to autofill my login information upon entering a recognized site, this function isn’t bad, per se.
 Functionally, it eliminates the need to navigate to any saved websites.
 With the click of a button, it will take you to the website and log you in.
 However, it’s still unusual enough that it takes a while to get used to.

 That said, due to the clunkiness of SplashID’s browser extension in logging into your vault, this is far from an efficient process.
 SplashID does not store or autofill payment information, another feature most password managers offer.